gbouras13/pyodide/README.md

 # Pyodide Bioinformatics Demo

-This app runs `phold plot` entirely in your browser using Pyodide - no data ever leaves your machine.
+This app runs `phold plot` entirely in your browser using Wasm with Pyodide - no data ever leaves your machine.

 It installs `phold plot` dependencies and runs the underlying Python code in the browser.